What Are the Three Angels’ Messages in Revelation 14?

 2. The second angel’s message warns us against religious confusion that leads to a false worship of God.

-3. The third angel’s message contrasts those who worship a religious political power with those who remain faithful to worshiping God.
+3. The third angel’s message contrasts those who worship a religious political power with those who remain faithful in worshiping God.

 All three of the messages center around true worship versus false worship.